Center for Artificial Intelligence and Data Science

 - Pascal Hitzler, and the Data Semantics (DaSe) Lab.

-The Data Semantics (DaSe) Laboratory is an internationally visible research group focusing on semantic web (knowledge graphs, ontologies, data management) and artificial intelligence (knowledge representation, automated reasoning, neural-symbolic integration).
+The Data Semantics (DaSe) Laboratory is an internationally visible research group focusing on semantic web (knowledge graphs, ontologies, data management) and artificial intelligence (knowledge representation, automated reasoning, neuro-symbolic integration).
 Use-inspired research draws from collaboration experience in a wide range of disciplines, including the geosciences, agriculture, and the digital humanities.

 - William H. Hsu, and the Laboratory for Knowledge Discovery in Databases (KSU KDD Lab).